rnestler/rnestler.github.io-source/content/articles/2015/2015-04-09_serialization_in_rust.rst

     {"api":"0.13","space":"coredump","url":"https://www.coredump.ch/"}

 As you can see, the field names map directly to keys in the JSON output.
-That way we can model the Space API objects with structs and have a simple typesave solution!
+That way we can model the Space API objects with structs and have a simple typesafe solution!

 The 'type' property